Y0Coss/docs-fork/pages/web_cloud/web_hosting/faq-web_hosting/guide.en-gb.md

 - Using anti-virus or anti-spyware software, check that your devices (computers, smartphones, etc.) are not infected by spyware or malicious software.
 - Check the source code of your website (FTP storage space and database(s)).

-If you are unsure about the changes you need to make, contact your Webmaster or one of our [partners](/links/partner).
+If you are unsure about the changes you need to make, contact your webmaster or one of our [partners](/links/partner).

 > [!success]
 >